DomDevs2000/React-NextJS-Personal-Website/projects/user-auth.md

 ## What technologies did I use?

-The front-end was created with EJS as the template engine and standard CSS to style the pages.
-The back-end was created using NodeJS and ExpressJS.
-Originally the users were stored in a Sqlite3 database, but for easier deployment and database management, I decided to convert the project to PostgreSQL.
+The front end was created with EJS as the template engine and standard CSS to style the pages.
+The back end was created using NodeJS and ExpressJS.
+The users ware stored in a Sqlite3 database.
 For the user authentication I used a package called Passport.js, which is a flexible and modular authentication middleware for Node.js.
 For password security, I used Bcrpyt.js to hash the passwords.